 Boat trips are popular and from the sea you can admire views of Aci-Trezza with Mount Etna as a backdrop.

-Also on the coast nearby is the village of Aci-Castello dominated by the castle after which it is named.
+On the coast nearby is the village of Aci-Castello dominated by the castle after which it is named.
 The castle was built by the Normans in the 11th century and sits on top of a large volcanic rock.
 The castle is now a civic museum with archaeological and mineral exhibits.

 The central square of Aci-Castello is attractive and another draw for tourists visiting the area.
 Be sure also to visit the botanical gardens with their many cacti growing here.